Will Your Boss Ever Make You Happy? On Salary Versus Wealth.

-On The Lifestyle Inflation
+On The Lifestyle Inflation.

 Namely, the more they earn, the more they spend.
-They move to better apartments, send their children to more expensive schools, go for more expensive vacations.
+They move to better apartments, send their children to more expensive schools, and go for more expensive vacations.
 As a result, no matter how much they earn, they have no savings.

-Health and Work Satisfaction Also Compound
+Health and Work Satisfaction Also Compound.

-Perhaps, if you decide to resign from fighting for promotion and spending extra two hours in the office every working day, and actively decide to spend one evening a week on learning about the macroeconomy, reviewing and planning your personal finances instead, then, in the long run you will be wealthier, happier at your job and wealthier at the same time.
+Perhaps, if you decide to resign from fighting for promotion and spending extra two hours in the office every working day, and actively decide to spend one evening a week on learning about the macro economy, reviewing and planning your personal finances instead, then, in the long run, you will be wealthier, happier at your job and wealthier at the same time.

-Conclusion: A Career and Personal Finances Are Two Separate Areas
+Conclusion: A Career and Personal Finances Are Two Separate Areas.

 However, this strategy tends not to work too well!
 It is good to ask yourself: What do I really want?
-Is it my goal to have a high salary, or is my goal to have a job that I love AND be wealthy?
+Is it my goal to have a high salary, or is it my goal to have a job that I love AND be wealthy?
 You can gain these two values from different types of activity — just as the vast majority of American millionaires do.

 Please cite as: